DSYemen/HFDocs/pages/Docs/Transformers/model_doc/bark.md

 ## BarkCoarseConfig

 [[autodoc]] BarkCoarseConfig
-- الكل
+- all

 ## BarkFineConfig

 [[autodoc]] BarkFineConfig
-- الكل
+- all

 ## BarkSemanticConfig

 [[autodoc]] BarkSemanticConfig
-- الكل
+- all